ournetworks/artwork/README.md

 # State of Our Networks Artwork

-This repository logos, posters, and sticker artwork for State of Our Networks.
+This repository has logo, poster, and sticker artwork for State of Our Networks.

 Unless otherwise noted, <span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">State of Our Networks Artwork</span> content is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.